rghv16/OnlineCretificate/README.md

 # OnlineCretificate
-I am creating this repo to store homework of online learing exam
+I am creating this repo to store homework of online learning exam